eclipse-iceoryx/iceoryx2/examples/rust/publish_subscribe_dynamic_data/README.md

 This example demonstrates a robust publisher-subscriber communication pattern between two separate processes.
-A service with the payload type of an `u8` slice is created, and every publisher can define the largest slice length they support for communication with `max_slice_len`.
-The publisher sends a message every second containing a piece of dynamic data.
+A service with the payload type of an `u8` slice is created, and every publisher can define a slice length hint they support for communication with `initial_max_slice_len`.
+The publisher sends a message with increasing size every second containing a piece of dynamic data.
 On the receiving end, the subscriber checks for new data every second.

 The subscriber is printing the sample on the console whenever new data arrives.

+The `initial_max_slice_len` hint and the `AllocationStrategy` set by the publisher will define how memory is reallocated when [`Publisher::loan_slice()`] or [`Publisher::loan_slice_uninit()`] request more memory than it is available.

 To observe this dynamic communication in action, open two separate terminals and execute the following commands: